-His occupation prior to military service recorded as that of a fisherman earning three-hundred dollars per annum, Arthur Badcock presented himself for medical examination on March 21, 1916, at the Church Lads Brigade Armoury\ in St. John's, capital city of the Dominion of Newfoundland.
-It was a procedure which would pronounce him as being...
-Fit for Foreign Service.
+No photograph available - as yet!
+(But see final page.)
+Private Matthias Ball (Regimental Number 2814) lies buried in the Exploits Methodist Cemetery on abandoned Exploits Island, Newfoundland.
+His occupation prior to military service recorded as that of a fisherman earning an annual three-hundred dollars, Matthias Ball was a volunteer of the Tenth Recruitment Draft.
+He presented himself for medical examination on May 29 of 1916 at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland.
+It was a procedure which was to pronounce him as Fit for Foreign Service . (continued)